 Bringing CI/CD information into the release hub Coming in 2020

 We’re reimagining 'releases' to help you take advantage of CI/CD information from your provider of choice, right within Jira Software.
 This new functionality will give you unprecedented visibility and insight across your releases pipeline, which you can then easily incorporate into the way your team plans and tracks work.

 Bringing the control chart to next-gen Coming in 2020

 The control chart helps you understand the cycle time for your product, version, or sprint.
 It helps you identify whether current sprint data can be used to determine future performance.

 Add time estimates to your issues Coming in 2020

 Document how long you think specific issues will take to complete.
 This can be helpful for comparing your estimations against how long issues actually take to complete.

-Easily clean up your board Coming in 2020
+Easily clean up your board Coming early 2020

-Clear your board with a couple clicks so you can get a clean view of the issues you need to see and can easily remove issues that have been moved to done.
+Clear "Done" issues from your board in a couple clicks so you have a clean view of all relevant issues and can easily remove issues that have been completed.

 Prioritize your work within each issue Coming in 2020